Wok & Skillet

 pad woon sen with scallions in wok

-Transfer the noodles to a large serving bowl or dish.
-Garnish with fresh cilantro and sliced Thai bird chili if desired.
+Transfer the noodles to a serving dish and top with fresh cilantro and thinly sliced Thai bird chili if you like a bit of heat.
+Serve immediately.

 pad woon sen overhead shot with thai bird chili

-Can I use sweet potato noodles used for Korean japchae in this pad woon sen recipe?
+Can I use sweet potato noodles (like the kind used for Korean Japchae) in this recipe?

 How do I store leftover Pad Woon Sen?

 Store leftovers in an airtight container in the fridge for up to 2 days.
-To reheat, add a splash of water and gently warm it in a pan to prevent the noodles from drying out.
+To reheat, add a splash of water to loosen the noodles and warm gently in a pan over medium heat.

 Can I prepare any ingredients in advance?

-You can chop the vegetables and prepare the sauce ahead of time.
-Soak glass noodles just before cooking to keep them from becoming mushy.
+Yes!
+You can chop all the vegetables and mix the sauce ahead of time.
+Just wait to soak the glass noodles until right before cooking because if they sit too long, they can turn mushy.

-What other types of vegetables can I add or subtitute?
+What other vegetables can I use in Pad Woon Sen?

 pad woon sen